On the Effectiveness of Sampled Softmax Loss for Item Recommendation: Experiments

 For fair comparison, all methods are trained from scratch which are initialized with Xavier~\cite{Glorot2010Understanding}.
-In line with LightGCN, we fix the embedding size to 64 and optimize it via Adam~\cite{Kingma2014Adam} with the default learning rate of 0.001 and default mini-batch size of 2048.
-The $L_2$ regularization term is added as in LightGCN, with the coefficient in the range of $\{ 1e^{-6}, 1e^{-5}, \cdots, 1e^{-1} \}$.
-The layer combination coefficient is set to $\frac{1}{K+1}$ where $K$ is the number of GCN layers, which is searched in range of $\{ 1,2,3,4 \}$.
-For BCE loss, we randomly sample non-observed interactions to form the negative set $\mathcal{D}^{-}$ in each training epoch, the ratio of positive to negative is set to $1:4$.
-For BPR loss, we randomly sample a non-interacted item of user as negative for each observed interaction.
-For SM loss, we examine both cosine similarity and inner product similarity between user and item representations, and report the best performance.
-For CCL loss, since the authors have reported the results on Yelp2018 and Amazon-Book datasets under the same experimental setting, we just copy their results.
-While for the results of the rest two datasets which are not reported in the original paper~\cite{Mao2021SimpleX}, we report the best results based on our implementations.
-As suggested in the paper, we tune the margin $m$ among $0.1 \sim 1.0$ at an interval of 0.1 and weight $w$ in range of $\{1, 150, 300, 1000 \}$.
-The number of negative samples is searched from 1 to 2000.
-While for SSM loss, we find cosine similarity always leads to better performance.
-Since the temperature coefficient $\tau$ in both SM loss and SSM loss is of great importance~\cite{Wu2021Self}, we use the following strategy to tune it: we first perform grid search in a coarse grain range of $\{0.1, 0.2, 0.5, 1.0\}$, then in a finer grain range, which is based on the result of coarse tuning.
-For example, if the model achieves the best performance when $\tau=0.2$ in the first stage, then we tune it in the range of $\{ \cdots, 0.16,0.18, 0.22, 0.24 \cdots \}$ in a fine-grained.
-The reported results are the average value of 5 runs.
+In line with NGCF and LightGCN, we fix the embedding size to 64 and optimize all models via Adam~\cite{Kingma2014Adam} with the default learning rate of 0.001 and default mini-batch size of 2048.
+The $L_2$ regularization term is added, with the coefficient in the range of $\{ 1e^{-6}, 1e^{-5}, \cdots, 1e^{-1} \}$.
+The normalization factor of SVD++ is searched in $\{0,0.5,1.0 \}$.
+For graph-based method, \ie NGCG~\cite{Wang2019Neural} and LightGCN~\cite{He2020LightGCN}, the number of GCN layers $K$ is searched in the range of $\{ 1,2,3,4 \}$.
+The dropout ratio of NGCF is in $\{0.0, 0.1, · · · , 0.8\}$.
+The layer combination coefficient of LightGCN is set to $\frac{1}{K+1}$.
+For BCE, we randomly sample nonobserved interactions to form the negative set $\mathcal{D}^{-}$ in each training epoch, the ratio of positive to negative is set to $1:4$.
+For BPR, we randomly sample a noninteracted item of the user as negative for each observed interaction.
+For SM, we examine both cosine similarity and inner product similarity between user and item representations, and report the best performance.
+For CCL, as suggested in the paper~\cite{Mao2021SimpleX}, we tune the margin $m$ among $0.1 \sim 1.0$ at an interval of 0.1 and weight $w$ in the range of $\{1, 150, 300, 1000 \}$.
+The number of negative samples is searched from 1 to 2048.
+While for SSM, we find cosine similarity always leads to better performance.
+Since the temperature coefficient $\tau$ in both SM loss and SSM is of great importance~\cite{Wu2021Self}, we use the following strategy to tune it: we first perform grid search in a coarse grain range of $\{0.1, 0.2, 0.5, 1.0\}$, then in a finer grain range, which is based on the result of coarse tuning.
+For example, if the model achieves the best performance when $\tau=0.2$ in the first stage, then we tune it in the range of $\{ \cdots, 0.16,0.18, 0.22, 0.24 \cdots \}$ at finer granularity.
+The overall results reported in Table~\ref{Table:overall_comparion} are the average value of 5 runs.